giladbbn2/WalkSensorAPI/README.md

 8. Strictness of data structure - documents vs sql tables

 In addition to defining the different aspects of comparison between DBs we also must define our product and technology needs.
-I listed a partial list of questions we should be asking ourselves (from tech point of view):
+I created a partial list of questions we should be asking ourselves (from tech point of view):
 1. How many clients will request our servers?
 Get estimated rates
 2. Are we legally obligated to use a cloud provider?
 Data ingress/outgress has additional costs.
 3. Do we have a budget for a managed db solution?
 What is the risk? what is the SLA?